chemerisuk/better-dom/README.md

 DOM.js
 ======

-Modern library for working with DOM in javascript
+Modern javascript library for working with DOM